ryanwdurham/MarketLens-Stock-ETF-Dashboard/README.md

 This app lets you look up any of these and see how they're doing — visually, simply, and for free.

 ---

-## ✨ Features

-### 📈 Overview — Your Main Dashboard
-The heart of the app.
-Type any ticker and instantly see:
-- A big, interactive price chart (you can zoom in, hover for exact prices, and more)
-- How the price is doing **today** (green = up, red = down)
-- Key numbers explained below 👇

 ### 📊 What Do All Those Numbers Mean?